holmstead/principles_of_data_analytics/README.md

    A jupyter notebook containing an analysis of the palmer penguins dataset using pandas, matplotlib, and seaborn libraries.

-## Use of This Project

-This project is useful as an intro to exploratory data analysis.

 ## Get Started